colman423/phase-timeline-challenge/README.md

 - Most of commits are done within 30 minutes, it's because I used to rearrange every commits before pushing and submitting PR.

-- Personally I have above commit prefix, but it depends on team convention and team rules.
+- Personally I have below commit prefix, but it depends on team convention and team rules.

   - `impl`: Implement features.
 Implement non-features functions.
 Implement testing.